andifalk/microservices-auth-authz-spring-security/lab1/README.md

 * that the JWT is not expired

 Usually this configuration would be sufficient to configure a resource server (by autoconfiguring all settings using spring boot).
-As there is already a security configuration for basic authentication in place (_com.example.library.server.config.WebSecurityConfiguration_), this disables the spring boot autoconfiguration.
-Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class which extends _WebSecurityConfigurerAdapter_.
+As there is already a security configuration for basic authentication in place (_com.example.toto.config.ToDoWebSecurityConfiguration_), this disables the spring boot autoconfiguration.

+__Please note__: The security configuration already uses the new approach of configuring beans of type _SecurityFilterChain_ instead of extending
+_WebSecurityConfigurerAdapter_ class.

 So we have to change the existing security configuration to enable token based authentication instead of basic authentication.
-We also want to make sure, our resource server is working with stateless token authentication, so we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies).
+We also want to make sure, our resource server is working with stateless token authentication, so we have to configure stateless sessions (i.e. prevent _JSESSION_ cookies and CSRF attack surface).

 Open the class _com.example.todo.config.ToDoWebSecurityConfiguration_ and change the existing configuration like this (only the security configuration block for the API):